near/wasmtime/cranelift/codegen/src/isa/zkasm/docs/architecture.md

 - Hard to work with (build times, complexity, C++)
 - No first-class support for WASM

-See [Zulip thread](https://near.zulipchat.com/#narrow/stream/295306-pagoda.2Fcontract-runtime/topic/llvm.20backend.20for.20zk/near/389232792) that discusses this approach.
+See [Zulip thread](https://near.zulipchat.com/#narrow/stream/295306-pagoda.2Fcontract-runtime/topic/llvm.20backend.20for.20zk/near/389232792) for the related discussion.